Introduction

 High-End Systems

-For those with high-end systems, the game offers the opportunity to push graphical boundaries.
-The “Ultra” preset and customizable high settings allow players to experience the game with cutting-edge visuals, taking full advantage of their powerful hardware to render the world with maximum detail and realism.
+Moreover, this game gives the visually demanding players with high-end systems the chance to push the graphics beyond the limit.
+The “Ultra” preset and customizable high settings allow gamers to enjoy the game with state-of-the-art visuals and to fully utilize their powerful hardware to create the world with the highest detail and realism.

 Personal Preferences